marcransome/MRBrew/README.md

 [MRBrewFormula formulaWithName:@"appledoc"]
 ```

 Each call to `performOperation:delegate:` spawns a subprocess that won't interrupt processing in the rest of your app.
+Multiple operations can be performed concurrently by making repeated calls to `performOperation:delegate:`.
 You'll probably want to be notified when an operation has finished or errored however, which can be achieved using the delegate pattern by implementing the `MRBrewDelegate` protocol in your controller and specifying the following methods:

 ```objc
 - (void)brewOperationDidFinish:(MRBrewOperation *)operation;